johnno1962/Dynamo/README.md

     }
 ```

+For further information about the classes and protools that make up Dynamo please consult the jazzy docs
-The Swiftlets included in the framework are as follows
+[here](http://johnholdsworth.com/dynamo/docs/).
+The Swiftlets included in the framework are as follows:

 ### DynamoDocumentSwiftlet